functions-lab/geo2sigmap/gen_data/README.md

 #### Install Sionna
 Please follow [Sionna's official document](https://nvlabs.github.io/sionna/installation.html) to install Sionna.

+>Note: Our code is tested on Sionna v0.15.0

 ## Example Usage
 >Note: The public OSM sever has a query limitation of around 2-20 queries/second.
 To achieve higher speed, consider deploying a self-host OSM server following the [OSM official document](https://wiki.openstreetmap.org/wiki/Overpass_API/Installation).
 A reasonable speed of a self-hosted server would be above 200 queries/second.